EvergoodTeam/EvergoodUtilities/README.md

 # Evergood Utilities <a href=https://www.curseforge.com/minecraft/mc-mods/evergoodutilities> <img src="http://cf.way2muchnoise.eu/523308.svg"> </a>
 Evergood Utilities is a Minecraft Mod for 1.12.2 consisting of a collection of Items, Blocks and Fluids created as integration between other Mods

-You can find more information about it and the Stable Versions only on Curseforge: https://www.curseforge.com/minecraft/mc-mods/evergoodutilities
+You can find more information about it and the Stable Versions **ONLY** on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/evergoodutilities)

 In case you find a reposted version on another site, please report it to us

 ## Dev Versions

-Here on GitHub you will find version in development, meaning that they're unstable compared to the realeased version on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/evergoodutilities)
+[Here on GitHub](https://github.com/EvergoodTeam/EvergoodUtilities/releases) you will find version in development, meaning that they're unstable compared to the released version on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/evergoodutilities)

-You can find them here: https://github.com/EvergoodTeam/EvergoodUtilities/releases

-The Source code posted already contains changes for upcoming versions, so it will differ from compiled and posted ones
+The posted source code will contain changes for upcoming versions.

 ## Support us!
 Want to support us?
 Make sure to use code "Libra" when renting a server over at BisectHosting! https://www.bisecthosting.com/Libra